Terrazza

 No analysis available

 There are multiple clear mentions that the building pool is saltwater/salt water.
-This is strong evidence that the pool is salt-based.
+This is strong public-remark evidence that the pool is salt-based.

 Strong, consistent evidence that the building has shared laundry: at least 10 separate listing remarks explicitly mention "community laundry" or "two laundry rooms" (examples: "community laundry", "community laundry on the 1st and 2nd floors", "two on-site community laundry rooms").
 Mentions appear across multiple agent listings rather than isolated copy/paste errors, supporting high confidence that shared laundry exists building-wide.